unknown321/wampy/MAKING_OF_EQUALIZER_FILTERS.md

 ### File patch

 In general, file patching sucks.
 It changes one static list to another static list; it also won't work, because list is smaller on WM1Z: some of the entries are empty, and you can't replace "empty" in library file.
+String pointers are taken from stack, some strings are long gone from stack and impossible to recover.

 ### Memory patch